 When you own rental property, the name on the deed (yours) is public knowledge.
 In a very bad scenario, they could see you’re a high-income professional with M.D. status.
 This knowledge may determine their behavior.
 This is exactly why many of my colleagues say they will never put an M.D. vanity plate or hospital bumper sticker on their car in case they get into an accident.
 If you have a holding company in a state that allows for total anonymity like Wyoming or Nevada, it’s even more difficult for anyone to figure out who the owners actually are.

 There is a cost to forming and maintaining the entity you create.
 There may also be an additional cost for tax preparation.
 I’ve talked to lawyers who will charge $600 for an entity creation and others that will charge $2,000.
 There are companies like IncFile who only charge $49 + state fee to get started, then there’s always LegalZoom which will do it for a couple hundred but who knows whether it's good enough.
 I’ve found that just to maintain any of my California LLCs, it’s about $800 a year for each one.
 Is the cost worth it?
 Well, that leads me to the next point.

 Unclear Asset Protection

-Unfortunately, simply have the letters “LLC” on the deed doesn’t necessarily fully protect the owner.
+Unfortunately, simply having the letters “LLC” on the deed doesn’t necessarily fully protect the owner.
 There are situations where it does protect well. . . and there are times when it doesn’t.
-Again, it’s not fully clear what those situations might be.
+Again, it's not fully clear what those situations might be.
 What’s in your operating agreement may help, but that depends on who helps create the entity.
 The only way you’ll know for sure is when a suit arises.

 Trouble Getting Financing